-What is the risk/area of focus?
-What did we do?
-Valuation of Property, Plant and Equipment We: considered the work by the Authority's valuers, including the adequacy of the The fair value of Property, Plant and Equipment (PPE), primarily land scope of the work performed, their professional capabilities and the results of and buildings, represents a significant balance in the Authority's their work: accounts and are subject to valuation changes, impairment reviews sample tested key asset information used by the valuers in performing their and depreciation charges. valuation (e.g. floor plans to support valuations based on price per square metre); Management is required to make material judgemental inputs and considered the annual cycle of valuations to ensure that assets have been apply estimation techniques to calculate the year-end balances valued within a 5 year rolling programme as required by the Code for PPE; recorded in the balance sheet. reviewed assets not subject to valuation in 2018/19 to confirm that the remaining asset base is not materially misstated;

-- considered changes to useful economic lives as a result of the most recent valuation: and - tested that accounting entries have been correctly processed in the financial statements.
+- considered the work by the Authority's valuers, including the adequacy of the scope of the work performed, their professional capabilities and the results of their work: - sample tested key asset information used by the valuers in performing their valuation (e.g. floor plans to support valuations based on price per square metre); - considered the annual cycle of valuations to ensure that assets have been valued within a 5 year rolling programme as required by the Code for PPE; - reviewed assets not subject to valuation in 2018/19 to confirm that the remaining asset base is not materially misstated; - considered changes to useful economic lives as a result of the most recent valuation: and - tested that accounting entries have been correctly processed in the financial statements.